-Training is web-based.
-We walk your admins and general users through the basics, so everyone learns the most efficient way to navigate the site, search, download, and share.
-Additionally, admin users will learn how to upload assets, enter metadata, setup the Dashboard, and assign asset roles and groups.
+Walk your admins and general users through the basics, so everyone learns the most efficient way to navigate the site, search, download, and share.

 Go live with your DAM site!

 In short, you determine the timeline.
-An average implementation is 6-8 weeks.
-Your Media Collective site can be “move-in ready” within 24-48 hours, but the rest depends on client readiness and responsiveness.
+An average onboarding is 16 weeks, but it depends on client readiness and responsiveness.
 The majority of time is spent on data migration, site configuration and metadata development.
 We recommend setting a launch date and backing out milestones from there.

 What if I don’t have a DAM administrator for the system?

-A full-time administrator is not required, but you should have someone willing to dedicate 50% or more of their time to implementation and beyond.
+A full-time administrator is not required, but you should have someone willing to dedicate 50% or more of their time to onboarding and beyond.
 The administration responsibilities can also be divided among your team.
-If you want to add a full-time, part-time or contract DAM administrator, Widen can recommend professionals to help.
+If you want to add a full-time, part-time or contract DAM administrator, Widen's Professional Services can help.

 How much time should DAM administrators commit to in the long-term?